 Letters of interest shall be reviewed by the school district in consultation with the performance-criteria developer.
-The school district shall select prospective Page 914 design-builders in accordance with the procedures described above.
-The school district shall select at least three prospective design-builders except that if only two design-builders have submitted letters of interest, the school district shall select at least two prospective design-builders.
-The selected design-builders shall then be considered pre-qualified and eligible to receive requests for proposals.
+The school district shall select prospective design-builders in accordance with the procedures of this policy.
+The school district shall select at least three prospective design-builders except that if only two design-builders have submitted letters of interest, the school district shall select at least two prospective design-builders shall then be considered prequalified and eligible to receive requests for proposals.